tmornini/http-spec/README.md

 ⧆optional-name⧆:date⧆ is a matcher for RFC-822 dates used by the HTTP 1.1 Date header.

-⧆optional-name⧆:b62:22⧆ is a matcher for 22 characters of base 62 characters.
+⧆optional-name⧆:b62:22⧆ is a matcher for 22 base 62 characters sometimes used for 128+ bit UUIDs.

 ## Substitution